 - REAL LICENSED ARTWORK - Our paint by numbers for adults with the Ledgebay kit features designs from authentic licensed artwork.
 The artist makes...

-- ROLLED PACKAGING - When it comes to protecting your paints, nobody does it better than Ledgebay.
-Their DIY painting by numbers for adults kit has...
+- PREMIUM PACKAGING - When it comes to protecting your paints, nobody does it better than Ledgebay.
+Their DIY painting by numbers for adults kit...

 - VACUUM SEALED - With our painting by numbers pack, you can keep your paint fresh and flexible for a long time.
 The vacuum-sealed design prevents...

 Now that you know a bit of color theory, you’re probably wondering how you can use it in your paintworks.
 Well, to appreciate the essence of color theory, you have first to understand colors and the color chart.